itsAidenDev/itsAidenDev/README.md

 ## 🚀 About Me
 - 🔭 Working on: **ITA Challenge** (Java + Spring Boot REST API)
 - 💡 Experienced in building APIs, handling authentication, and database integration
 - 🎯 Career Goal: Grow as a backend/full-stack developer and contribute to impactful projects
+- 🔐 Currently learning cybersecurity fundamentals (network security, OWASP Top 10, and ethical hacking basics)
 - 📍 Based in Barcelona